navaraja20/Visual_SQL/README.md

 2. **Choose a Module**: Select a topic from basics to advanced
 3. **Read the Lesson**: Study the e-lecture content on each topic
 4. **Try Sample Queries**: Load and execute pre-built example queries
+5. **Use Multi-Tab Editor**: Open multiple queries simultaneously with Ctrl+T
-5. **Visualize Execution**: Watch step-by-step animations showing how queries work
+6. **Visualize Execution**: Watch step-by-step animations showing how queries work
-6. **Practice**: Complete exercises to test your understanding
+7. **View Data Charts**: Visualize results with interactive charts
+8. **Use Code Snippets**: Browse 30+ SQL patterns for quick reference
+9. **Get AI Help**: Ask the AI assistant to explain, optimize, or convert queries
+10. **Save to Collections**: Organize your favorite queries
+11. **Practice with Challenges**: Test skills with timed challenges
+12. **Study with Flashcards**: Use spaced repetition for better retention
-7. **Track Progress**: Monitor your completion rate across all exercises
+13. **Track Progress**: Monitor completion rate and earn achievements
+14. **Export Results**: Download as CSV, JSON, or Excel
+15. **Earn Certificates**: Complete modules and download certificates

 ### For Instructors/Contributors